don-tpanic/alt-core-playground/CONTRIBUTING.md

 ## Two teams: Generator and Evaluator
 * Team-Generator: Experts in machine learning and LLMs to develop novel methods for generating experimental outcomes from neuroscience studies.
 The first task is to extract a KG from papers.
 A second, more demanding, task is to generate a set of alternative results.

 * Team-Evaluator: Neuroscience specialists to validate the feasibility and scientific accuracy of the generated outcomes.
-This team will develop a test set (akin to BrainBench) and supporting code to evaluate the Generators’ results.
+This team will develop a test set (akin to [BrainBench](https://huggingface.co/datasets/BrainGPT/BrainBench_Human_v0.1.csv)) and supporting code to evaluate the Generators’ results.

 ## Two streams: Research and Engineering
 In addition to the two teams, contributor activities can generally be grouped into two streams:

 ### Research Stream:
 - Typical Tasks: Develop novel algorithms, consult relevant literature for new ideas, or conduct exploratory studies.
-- Deliverables: These tasks typically result in self-contained directories (such as Jupyter notebooks) that address specific research problems or propose innovative solutions.
+- Deliverables: These tasks typically result in self-contained directories that address specific research problems or propose innovative solutions.

 ### Engineering Stream:
 - Typical Tasks: Focus on improving code quality and efficiency, particularly when algorithms from the Research stream need to be implemented as part of a stable software release for end users.